Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 The *Machine Learning Creating Features* workbook prepares predictors (features) for the machine learning task that has been introduced in the *Machine Learning Creating Labels* workbook.
-It is shown how to use SQL in Python for generating features that are expected to predict recidivism, such as the number of times someone has been admitted to prison prior to a given date.
+It shows how to use SQL in Python for generating features that are expected to predict recidivism, such as the number of times someone has been admitted to prison prior to a given date.
 In this workbook, you will learn how to: